leonlinsx/minimal-mistakes/_posts/2019-10-26-boone-pickens.md

 > She always made a point of making sure I understood that on the road to success, there’s no point in blaming others when you fail.

-Nobody owes us a living ; no one else is responsible for our lives.
+Nobody owes us a living; no one else is responsible for our lives.
 If we cannot take ownership of our actions and the resulting consequences, we cannot blame others when we fail.
 People will push back and say 'If only I'd been born rich, if only I'd known about this back then, if only...'
 But the fact is we weren't, so we have to deal with it and move it.
-If we keep wallowing in self pity we'll always remain there
+If we keep wallowing in self pity we'll always remain stuck

 > A good work ethic is critical.

 Related to the above, if you don't want to work hard, the chance of success is lower.
 It's not impossible of course, and there are plenty of lazy successful people.
 But the likelihood is reduced.
+Working hard doesn't guarantee success, but it raises your chances.

 > Don’t think competition is bad, but play by the rules.
 I loved to compete and win.
 I never wanted the other guy to do badly; I just wanted to do a little better than he did.